7RU7H/CTFs/HackTheBox/Retired-Machines/Access/Access-Writeup.md

 This felt like the kick in the balls as I threw out a strict dentist approach for more target problem solving approach.
 ![](bingobangobongo.png)
-This mahcine is such troll of a machine.
+This machine is such troll of a machine.

 For some reason possible group policy I could not run this from a remote share.
 ```powershell